akhasoft/Yakhont/README.md

 Just put such call in weaver.config - and Yakhont Weaver will add it to all classes you need (via changing already compiled code with [Javassist](https://www.javassist.org/)).
 Both Java and Kotlin supported.
+And last but not least - Yakhont Weaver supports any applications (i.e. you can use it without Yakhont library).

 All-in-one magic mentioned above uses this trick extensively (please refer to [weaver.config](yakhont/weaver.config) for more details).